sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-sdk-application-setup/fiori-ios-hcpms-sdk-application-setup.md

 ---

-The SAP Cloud Platform mobile service for development and operations provides various mobile-centric services, such as authentication, device registration, logging and proxying of back-end services.
+The SAP Mobile Services for development and operations provides various mobile-centric services, such as authentication, device registration, logging and proxying of back-end services.
 All these services are app specific.
 This allows having several that are set up using different settings.

-Technically it would be possible to skip this step and access an OData services directly, but leveraging the SAP Cloud Platform mobile service for development and operations has several advantages:
+Technically it would be possible to skip this step and access an OData services directly, but leveraging the SAP Mobile Services for development and operations has several advantages:

 - Your app is always communicating with the same Mobile Services end-point.
 If you want to use another service, you don't have to change the app, as the eventual end-point stays hidden for the app.
 It suffices to point your mobile services end-point to the new service.
 - Mobile services contains a device registration feature that allows a device to be de-authorized when the device is e.g. lost.